Q355: Can quad bikes be used on the road?

 Quad bikes must be registered and have a front and rear number plate.

-Quad bikes that are used on the road will need an MOT if they are more than three years old.
+Quad bikes used on the road need an MOT if they are more than three years old.

 Passengers can only be carried if the quad bike is designed to carry them.
 If you are in any doubt you will need to speak to the vehicle's manufacturer to see if it was designed for that purpose.

-Drivers and passengers on quad bikes don't have to wear crash helmets but it is very much recommended that they do.
+Drivers and passengers on quad bikes don't have to wear crash helmets but it is recommended they do.